Douglas Klayman, Ph.D.

 Senior Director for Innovation and Applied Research

-For over thirty-five years in the public, private and academic sectors, Gary Shaheen has provided leadership and expertise to improving policies, programs and academic curricula that promote social, civic and economic inclusion of people with disabilities and/or disadvantages.
+For over 37 years in the public, private and academic sectors, Gary Shaheen has provided leadership and expertise to improving policies, programs and academic curricula that promote social, civic and economic inclusion of people with disabilities and/or disadvantages.
 He has contributed to numerous publications, developed teaching and training curricula, conducted training and teaching nationally and internationally and has written toolkits and guidebooks that are widely used in the field to address these issues.

 As a Trainer/Technical Assistance expert Mr. Shaheen wrote and co-directed an Administration for Native Americans Social and Economic Development (SEDS) project to improve micro-entrepreneurship for people with mental illnesses in American Samoa.
 This effort included the provision of remote and on-site training and technical assistance on small business incubation.